viccon/sturdyc/README.md

 ```

 Running this program, and looking at the logs, we'll see that the cache is able
-resolve all of these values without generating any additional outgoing requests
+resolve all of the keys from these new goroutines without generating any
-even though the IDs are picked from different batches:
+additional requests even though we're picking IDs from different batches:

 ```sh
 ❯ go run .